-Wacky Woolies – This Irish brand of souvenirs is a fun brand which is easily identified thanks to the brightly coloured sheep that depict items in the range.
+Wacky Woolies – This Irish brand of souvenirs is a fun brand that is easily identified thanks to the brightly coloured sheep that depict items in the range.
 Everything from tea towels, to mugs, notebooks, drinks bottles, travel pillows and more.
 We own a few Wacky Woolies items as I’ve picked up a few things both in Dublin Airport and on ferries from Wales to Ireland.

 Surprisingly, you also purchase Wacky Woolies souvenirs on Amazon.
 Click here to browse the range.

-If you are after souvenirs from Dublin, Ireland the best place to visit in one of the Carrolls Irish Gift stores.
+If you are after souvenirs from Dublin, Ireland the best place to visit is one of the Carrolls Irish Gift stores.
 If I am in Dublin City Centre I will pop into the store on Henry Street or Westmoreland Street for a browse.
 It is not often I come away empty-handed!

 Tips for buying the best souvenirs Ireland has to offer

 Here are a few tips to help you make the right choices when buying your souvenirs in Ireland.

 Where to buy your souvenirs – The best place to buy souvenirs in Ireland of a particular type is the main outlets associated with the brand.
 Think the Newbridge factory in Kildare, Claddagh rings from Thomas Dillions in Galway or Donegal Tweed from Magee’s.
 If there are official stores in shopping centres and malls under the brand name or section within department stores, then you are sure you are getting the genuine article.